kedNalatacId/AP-YAML-Enumerator/README.md

 If you select 4x options that each have 3x possibilities, then you should see 81 output yamls.
 The number of yamls can quickly get out of hand, be warned.

-If the number of yamls generated would exceed 1000, you will be prompted with the number expected and if you'd like to generate anyway.

 # How to run

-Copy the script into your Archipelago directory and run it: python3 aye.py --config <path to config> --dir <output dir>
+Copy the script into your Archipelago directory and run it:
+`python3 aye.py --config <path to config> --dir <output dir>`

 # How to configure